Flag of San Francisco: History

 The San Francisco flag flying over San Francisco City Hall in October 2008.

 The first documented city flag was in June of 1861 when the city's board of supervisors ordered a set of three flags made by Norcross.
 One of the flags was the city flag with the "Coat of arms of San Francisco" on its field.
 The flag cost $50 ($1,791 adjusted for inflation) to make.
 A similar flag was described one year later.
 It said that the flag hung in Platt's Hall during a fund for the wounded soldiers of the Civil War.

 In 1900, banker and art patron Mayor James Duval Phelan, mayor from 1897 to 1902, recommended to the Board of Supervisors of the City and County of San Francisco that San Francisco adopt a flag and motto.
 A contest was held, and more than one hundred proposals were submitted.
 Artist John M. Gamble's proposal was selected.

 Gamble's concept depicted a black phoenix rising from gold flames on a white field.
 The mythological phoenix appears in many ancient cultures and is a symbol of immortality.
 When the long-lived phoenix feels death is near, it builds a nest of aromatic wood and sets it afire.
 A new phoenix then arises from the ashes, just as San Francisco arose from the great fires of the 1850s.

 Below the phoenix and flames, the Spanish motto "Oro en paz y fierro en guerra" ("Gold in Peace and Iron in War") was on a black ribbon.
 The motto refers to the city's then-recent experience during the Spanish–American War as the embarkation point for troops to the Philippines in 1898.

 Based on the motto, San Francisco's official city colors now are gold and black; these two colors decorate the dome of San Francisco City Hall.

-During the World War I the 363rd regiment was presented with the city flag.
+During World War I the 363rd regiment was presented with the city flag.
 It was later taken to France during their deployment.

 Digital reconstruction of 1861 flag of San Francisco from newspapers accounts.
 The flag was made by Norcross.

 1929 replacement copy of original 1900 San Francisco flag designed by Robert Ingersoll Aitken.